scionproto-contrib/jpan/README.md

 - If you need a local SCION installation (Go implementation), consider using the dispatch-off branch/PR.
-- When you need to run a local system with dispatcher, you can try to use port forwarding to forward incoming data your Java application port.
+- When you need to run a local system with dispatcher, you can try to use port forwarding to forward incoming data to your Java application port.
 The application port must not be 30041.

 ## API

 The central classes of the API are:

 - `DatagramChannel`: This class works like a `java.nio.channel.DatagramChannel`.
 It implements `Channel` and `ByteChannel`.
-Scattering. gathering, multicast and selectors are currently not supported.
+Scattering, gathering, multicast and selectors are currently not supported.
-- `Path`, `RequestPath`, `ResponsePath`: The notion of path is slightly different than in other parts of Scion.
+- `Path`, `RequestPath`, `ResponsePath`: The notion of path is slightly different than in other parts of SCION.
 A `Path` contains a route to a destination ("raw path") plus the full destination, i.e. IP-address and port.
   - `RequestPath` is a `Path` with meta information (bandwidth, geo info, etc).
   - `ResponsePath` is a `Path` with source IA, IP & port.